aficionssalvador/GitOnUniverseSolaris/Readme.md

 Remember to backup your server before doing these actions

+This document was made possible by the invaluable collaboration of [@xrigau](https://github.com/xrigau)

 With the help of the google translator an English version is maintained.

 ## Installation